Yodie98/nest_legacy/README.md

 ### Field Test Environment

 If you are part of the Google Field Test program, check the "Use Field Test environment" box during setup.

+### Configuration Options

+Once set up, you can click "Configure" on the integration entry to tweak settings:

+*   **Camera Event Poll Interval:** How often to check for new camera events (default: 5 seconds).
+*   **Protobuf Options:** Enable/Disable the use of the newer Protobuf API for specific device types (Locks, Thermostats, Protects, etc.).

+## Troubleshooting

+*   **Authentication Errors:** If you receive authentication errors, your cookies or tokens may have expired.
+You will need to re-fetch them using the steps above and use the "Reconfigure" option in the integration.
+*   **Missing Devices:** Ensure your devices are visible in the Nest app.
+Some newer Google Nest devices (like the 2021+ battery cameras) are exclusively on the Google Home app and may not appear here, or may have limited functionality via the legacy API.

 ## Credits